A Strong Abhyankar-Moh Theorem and Criterion of Embedded Line

-\heading Introduction \endheading
+\heading 1.
+Introduction \endheading

-Famous Abhyankar-Moh Theorem [1,2] states that for a field $k$ of characteristic zero, if $f(z)$ and $g(z)$ are polynomials and $k[f(z),g(z)]=k[z]$, then either $\deg f(z)$ divides $\deg g(z)$ or $\deg g(z)$ divides $\deg f(z)$.
-But the considered polynomial curve has to be a line at beginning is too strong and it limits the applications of the Theorem.
-In this paper, we replace the condition by weaker ones.
+Famous Abhyankar-Moh Theorem [1][2] states that for a field $k$ of characteristic zero, if $f(z)$ and $g(z)$ are polynomials and the polynomial ring $k[f(z),g(z)]=k[z]$, then either $\deg f(z)$ divides $\deg g(z)$ or $\deg g(z)$ divides $\deg f(z)$.
+But to require the considered polynomial curve to be a line at beginning is too strong and limits the applications of the Theorem.
+We find that as long as $\deg f(z)-c$ and $\deg g(z)-c$ are in the degree semigroup of polynomial ring $k[f(z),g(z)]$, where positive integer $c \le \min(\deg f(z), \deg g(z))$, we have either $\deg f(z)$ divides $\deg g(z)$ or $\deg g(z)$ divides $\deg f(z)$.
 Therefore we call it Strong Abhyankar-Moh Theorem.
 Using this strong theorem, we get a criterion for a polynomial plane curve to be an embedded line.